 Medical evaluation and selection of recipients, surgical technique, immunosuppression, critical care management, as well as dealing with medical and surgical complications are stressed to all transplant fellows.

-During the second year, fellows rotate on the adult liver service at UPMC Montefiore for eight months and at VA Pittsburgh Healthcare System for four months.
+During the second year, fellows rotate on the adult liver service for twelve months, 6 months each at UPMC Montefiore and at the VA Pittsburgh Healthcare System.
 During this time, they assume operative responsibilities in liver and pancreas transplantation.
 They also participate in the living donor hepatectomies.

-UPMC Montefiore hospital includes a dedicated transplant ICU and transplant wards, as well as outpatient facility units.
+UPMC Montefiore hospital includes a dedicated transplant ICU and transplant wards, as well as outpatient facility units, and physician assistant coverage is provided 24/7.

 The Children’s Hospital of Pittsburgh of UPMC facility has a multipurpose ICU, dedicated transplant ward, and a dedicated outpatient facility within the hospital.